-The application for credentials evaluation to sit the examination will not be processed without the non-refundable "application fee" of 150 Euros being paid in full.
+The application for credentials evaluation to sit the examination will not be processed without the non-refundable "application fee" of 150 Euros being paid in full before or on 1st of May of the year in which they wish to attend.

 If any portion of the application has to be resubmitted, the fee will be payable again.
 The application fee for evaluation of credentials may be changed at the discretion of the Board.